 Besides lines #7, #10 and #16 that involves multiplication between a scalar and a point on elliptic curve, everything else is just modular arithmetic and two multiplicative inverse calculations (line #12 and #13)

-Please keep reading if you want line by line explanations and a few elliptic curve graphs.
+Please have a look at Elliptic curves post for an introduction to elliptic curves then keep reading if you want line by line explanations and a few elliptic curve graphs.

 Elliptic curve multiplication trapdoor

 First thing first, let’s define the elliptic curve parameters and notations:

 1 p = 103 2 F = FiniteField(p) 3 E = EllipticCurve(F, [0, 7]) 4 G = E([97, 10]) 5 n = G.order()